operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

 - **kubeconfig-path**: the local path to a kubeconfig.
   - This uses well-defined default loading rules to load the config if empty.
-- **olm-namespace**: the namespace in which OLM is installed.
-- **operator-namespace**: the cluster namespace in which Operator resources are created.
+- **namespace**: the cluster namespace in which Operator resources are created.
-  - This namespace must already exist in the cluster or be defined in a manifest passed to **include-paths**.
+  - This namespace must already exist in the cluster.
 - **manifests-dir**: a directory containing the Operator's package manifests.
 - **version**: the version of the Operator to deploy.
 It must be a semantic version, ex.
 0.0.1.
   - This version must match the version of the CSV manifest found in **manifests-dir**,